California

 Official results are never available on Election Day.
 Election officials are working around the clock to count an unprecedented number of ballots, and it’s essential that they take the time to make sure every vote is counted.

-Absentee ballots begin being counted on Election Day.
-Provisional ballots are counted no later than the Thursday after the election.
+Mailed ballots begin being counted on Election Day.

 Official Results